This story has been updated. It was originally published on July 10, 2019.

 If you don’t have enough room on your hard drive to store everything, you can set certain folders to be online-only.
 In other words, they only live in the cloud.
 If you need these files, or to sync your computer and the cloud again, you’ll need to redownload the online-only folders.

-Recently, cloud storage and syncing apps have started to take a more sophisticated approach, automatically managing which files are stored locally, in addition to letting you choose manually.
+Cloud storage and syncing apps can also automatically manage which files are stored locally, in addition to letting you choose manually.
 In some cases, you can keep a folder online-only, but still have placeholders for those files appear on your hard drive.
 As soon as you try to open them, they’ll download from the cloud and sync as normal.

-Remember, too, that all these services have web interfaces.
+All these services have web interfaces, too.
 You can log in and view your files on any computer with a web browser and an internet connection, whether or not you’re syncing files locally as well.
 In some cases, web access might be all you need.

 Cloud storage is only possible thanks to the speed of modern-day internet connections, and it means you can keep a balance between accessing your files and freeing up some hard drive space on your computer.
 Read on for more details on how it works in OneDrive, iCloud, Dropbox and Google Drive.